 Center of Gravity (CG)

 Gravity is the pulling force that tends to draw all bodies within the earth’s gravitational field to the center of the earth.
-The CG may be considered the point at which all the weight of the aircraft is concentrated.
-If the aircraft were supported at its exact CG, it would balance in any position.
-CG is of major importance in an aircraft, for its position has a great bearing upon stability.
+The CG may be considered the point through which the total weight of the aircraft acts.
+If the aircraft was supported at its exact CG, it would balance in any position.
+The CG is of major importance because its position has a significant effect on aircraft stability.

 The CG is determined by the general design of the aircraft.
-The designers estimate how far the CP travels.
-They then fix the CG in front of the CP for the corresponding flight speed in order to provide an adequate restoring moment for flight equilibrium.
+The designers estimate how far the center of pressure (CP) moves during various flight conditions.
+The CG is positioned relative to the center of pressure to provide adequate longitudinal stability and a restoring moment during flight.

 The Axes of an Aircraft

-Whenever an aircraft changes its attitude in flight, it must turn about one or more of three axis.
-Figure shows the three axes, which are imaginary lines passing through the center of the aircraft.
+Whenever an aircraft changes its attitude in flight, it must turn about one or more of three axes.
+Figure 1 shows the three axes, which are imaginary lines passing through the center of the aircraft.